Eugène Godard: Biography

-In 1852 Godard aided inventor Henri Giffard in construction the first steam airship.
+In 1852 Godard aided inventor Henri Giffard in constructing the first steam airship.
 In 1853, launching from Vienna, Godard became only the second person to ever fly over the Austrian Alps.

 In 1854 Godard made a series of ascents at the marriage of Emperor Franz Joseph I and Empress Elizabeth of Austria.
 On that occasion Godard signed an agreement with the Austrian government which stated that, in case of war, he would build balloons, organize balloonists companies, and perform observation ascents for the military.
 Franz Joseph declared him the "Aeronaut of the Emperor of Austria".

 In August 1855, he left France with his wife and his brother Auguste and went to the United States, where he remained until 1858.
 Godard's many balloon ascents in North America included launches in New York City, New Orleans, St. Louis, Louisville, Cincinnati, San Francisco, and Cuba.
 After a perilous ascent aboard the balloon American during a storm in Cincinnati, Godard invented the tear panel which facilitates rapid deflation of a balloon.

-In 1856, Godard traveled to Cuba where he met canopy maker Matias Perez.
+In 1856, Godard traveled to Cuba where he met canopy maker Matías Pérez.
 The two shared a flight on 21 May, after which Perez purchased the balloon from Godard for 1200 hard pesos.
 According to one report, this craft had also been named Ville de París.
 Perez flew the ship himself successfully on 12 June under excellent atmospheric conditions.
 Then on 29 June, at around 7:00 PM, the Cuban attempted a second ascent, but this time in a strong wind.
 The balloon was quickly swept out to sea with Perez on board.
 The balloon and pilot were never found.

 On 8 September 1856, Eugène Godard made the first successful Canadian passenger flight in a balloon, travelling from Montreal to Pointe-Olivier, Quebec.
 On board with him were A.E.
 Kierzowski and A.X.
 Rambau.
 The balloon, called Canada, was the first aircraft ever constructed in Canada.
 Then on 13 August 1857, Godard made the first balloon flight in the history of Wales, launching from Caernarfon in a gas balloon called Aurora.

 In 1859, at the outbreak of the Franco-Austrian war, Godard returned to Europe and offered tethered observation balloon services to Emperor Napoleon III.
 In so doing, he instituted the art of aerial reconnaissance and broke the 1854 agreement he had made with Franz Joseph I, contributing to Austria's defeat by the French.